 Banking, finance, and taxes

-Social Security Falling Apart, As Plans To Fix It Expand
+Social Security Falling Apart, as Plans to Fix It Expand

 Published:

-Social Security will not be able to pay all its obligations by 2035 according to its own estimates, While a drop in payments will affect everyone in the program, those paid by it in 2045 and after will carry the brunt of the catastrophe, according to a new study.
+Social Security will not be able to pay all its obligations by 2035, according to its own estimates.
+While a drop in payments will affect everyone in the program, those paid by it in 2045 and after will carry the brunt of the catastrophe, according to a new study.
 There are some proposals about how to address the challenge.

 Federal law mandates that Social Security cannot pay benefits that exceed its yield.
-Based on that, the payout is 2035 will be 83% of scheduled benefits, That figure will eventually drop to 73%.
+Based on that, the payout in 2035 will be 83% of scheduled benefits.
+That figure will eventually drop to 73%.
 By 2045 the situation worsens considerably.
 According to the Urban Institute, “Our estimates show that if Congress fails to increase Social Security revenues, median annual benefits would fall $5,900 (measured in 2022 inflation-adjusted dollars) in 2045, relative to benefits scheduled under current law.”

 Depending on a person’s income the drop could be catastrophic.
-Millions of older Americans could be driven into poverty
+Millions of older Americans could be driven into poverty.

 Two other options are on the table.
 The first is that the age at which people can receive Social Security benefits will be pushed out by two years.
 For most Americans, payments would start when people are 68 or 69, if this is the solution.
 The other frequently suggested option is that people who already have enough money to “pay” for their retirement get reduced or no payments.
 The income level for this proposal varies.
-Sometimes known as the “billionaire problem”, people with incomes over a certain level would get smaller payouts, and at some level of wealth, no payments at all.
-Among the affluent, the push back is they made payments into the fund, so they should get benefits, no matter what.
+Sometimes known as the “billionaire problem,” people with incomes over a certain level would get smaller payouts, and at some level of wealth, no payments at all.
+Among the affluent, the pushback is they made payments into the fund so they should get benefits, no matter what.

 The threat to Social Security payment levels is not new, but some solutions are.